ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 ![image-20230410150922528](/image-20230410150922528.png)

-### conclusion
+### Conclusion

 During writing this article, I also watched several talks about chromium exploitation.
 I gradually found that to write a good exploitation, researchers must have a profound understanding of the **specific** target software.
 Besides, sometimes an awesome exploitation will need some genius and impressive imagination, especially for some large targets.
-This will cost a large amount of time and I prefer to learn some
+This will cost a large amount of time.

-After having a basic understanding of chromium, I think it is time to continue to learn about fuzzing and static analysis.
+After a period of thinking , I think that I'm more interested in vulnerabilities detection and exploitation mitigation.
+Therefore, after having a basic understanding of chromium security, I will try to read more papers to learn more knowledge about these fields.

 ### Exp